cilliemalan/motes/README.md

 # Continuous Delivery Example
-An example of CI and CD for a small Node.js project
+An example of getting a GoCD server up and running on GCP.

 # Getting Started
+The process will involve these steps:
+1. Register domain on GCP
+2. Register domain with registrar, wait for NS records to propogate
+3. Provision GoCD server

+Easy-peasy!

 The first thing you will need is to get all the prereqs:

 ## Prerequisites